Victoria College, Jersey: Governance

 The school is owned by the States of Jersey and is governed by a board of governors made up of parent governors, invited governors selected "to reflect an appropriate balance of interests and to help provide links with the local community", and staff governors.

 All staff, including the school's head teacher, are employees of Jersey's Children, Young People, Education and Skills department.
 It is headed by a director general, to which all staff and the headteacher of the school directly report.
 Its role is supportive, providing advice and mediation practices, and to ensure accountability.
 The Government of Jersey's human resources department controls the recruitment of staff and governors in conjunction with the school, making appropriate checks to ensure all are suitable.

 An inspection report by the Independent Schools Inspectorate (ISI) in 2017 found that "Governors provide suitable support and guidance for the college ... and they monitor the quality of procedures", noting also that "The Jersey Education Department and governors of the schools ensure that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively so that the other standards are consistently met and they actively promote the well-being of the pupils."

 As well as being fee-charging, the school is also a member of the Headmasters' and Headmistresses' Conference (HMC).
 As a result, the school is often referred to as a private school in the British sense of the term, despite being owned by the States of Jersey.

 Admissions

 The senior school accepts pupils between the ages of 11 and 18, and its associated preparatory school accepts pupils between the ages of 7 and 11.
 The senior school is selective, meaning admission is based on ability which is assessed by way of an entrance examination.
 Pupils of the preparatory school, who make up around 75% of the senior school's intake, are not required to sit such an assessment and are admitted automatically.

 In 2017, the ISI inspection report found that pupils were admitted from across the island from families with a wide range of professional backgrounds and predominantly from white British families; around 40% of pupils were born in the United Kingdom.
-As of 2021/2022, the school charges £2,240 per term with three terms per academic year.